StarpTech/graphql-registry/README.md

 </p>
 </details>

 PUT - `/schema/deactivate` Deactivates a schema by id.
-The schema is no longer part of any result.
-You can re-activate it by register.
+The schema will no longer be part of any result.
+You can re-activate it by register again.

 <details>
 <summary>Example Request</summary>